Why a Mentorship Program Could Help Your Business Innovate

 What and What Not

 Richard Branson, Steve Jobs and Larry Page are all, at least in part, products of mentorship.
 The content and aims of these programs are no doubt varied in their content, are always aligned in their intentions to support, educate and evolve.
-AT TEC, our Mentorship program is open to anyone team member, at any level, in any region and in any function.
+AT TEC, our Mentorship program is open to any team member, at any level, in any region and in any function.
 It is not about matching a superior with a subordinate, it’s about being able to identify complementary characters, skill sets and experiences that have the most to gain from one another.
 The program aims to provide a forum for open discussion, initiating a dialogue which supersedes the more superficial workplace norm of email exchanges.

 As our in-house professional coach and training expert, Joanne Hay, TEC’s Associate Director of Service Leadership Team, saw the obvious value in an internal Mentorship program.
 She explains, “With a growing team, it is important that everyone feels like they have the chance to be heard by someone who genuinely cares about them.
 These mentor relationships are designed to do exactly that.
 They are more likely to experience a sense of validation and of belonging when there is a real partnership at work.
 Each Mentor-Mentee pairing should be a microcosm, reflective of TEC’s culture and purpose.”
 After designing a preliminary structure and format, the pilot program was launched and included team members from around the world.
 With the success of the pilot, we then turned our attention to developing a Mentorship program that could be rolled out across our entire network